Pa. highways are crumbling and there’s not enough money to fix them

 In the meantime, maintenance needs continue to pile up.

-Interstates need to be reconstructed every 40 years or so, Richards told the
+Interstates need to be reconstructed every 40 years or so, Richards told the House Appropriations Committee.
+Right now, 57 percent of the state’s interstate system is older than that.

 “Pennsylvania should be rebuilding 32 interstate miles each year, and we’ve had the resources to complete less than 10 miles per year,” Richards said.